Gridley J. F. Bryant: Bryant & Associates

 A common fault ascribed to Bryant is that he valued the art form of architecture over the commercial validity of his designs which proved to be counterproductive for his budding practice.
 With an understanding that a client's wishes should always come first when constructing and designing for them he, "frequently persuaded a client to spend more than he might have planned, in the interests of erecting a structure with greater aesthetic value to the community."
 Although his firm was relatively new and had start-up funds he worked and often collaborated with hundreds of draftsmen around the city.
 A notable trait of Bryant was due to the low level of economic validity to hire countless draftsmen to draw up buildings and their specification he wrote length and thoroughly detailed written specifications to describe how a building should be built.
 His firm utilized thousands of un-retained draftsmen throughout its life and contributed to the unprecedented amount of building being constructed throughout the United States.
 However, his designs specifically were reserved for high-value projects, meaning those with high personal value, societal value, or sufficiently large remuneration.
 Due to his firm being largely un-retained, he was able to provide guidance to his firm's operations while in other areas of the country, which contributed to increased financial success.
 He used the lithography he learned in secondary school to promote his firms and their projects to attract clients and donors.
 He was one of the first people in the city of Boston to use colored advertisements to promote his work, which contributed to even more financial success.

 Collaborations

 Bryant's firm attracted as partners noted architects such as Alexander Rice Esty, Edward H. Kendall, Albert Currier, Wilfred E. Mansur, Arthur Gilman and Louis P. Rogers.
-He worked with Albert Currier to construct the Adroscoggin County Courthouse and Jail, the largest courthouse-jail building in Maine at the time.
+He worked with Albert Currier to construct the Androscoggin County Courthouse and Jail, the largest courthouse-jail building in Maine at the time.
 He worked with Mansur to construct Aroostook County Courthouse and Jail, the largest courthouse complex in Maine, in 1859.
-In 1862 he worked with Gilman to design and eventually build Boston's Old City Hall, one of the first to be built in the French Second Empire style in the United States.
+In 1862, he worked with Gilman to design and eventually build Boston's Old City Hall, one of the first to be built in the French Second Empire style in the United States.
 In 1869 he collaborated with Rogers to construct Gloucester City Hall.
 He also did a few luxury private residences with John Hubbard Sturgis.